 The Palace on Wheels offer 7 nights/8 days itinerary starting from US $520 and carry the guests on a weeklong voyage across royal destinations in Rajasthan.
 All destinations included in the itinerary happen to be former princely states of Rajputana.

 The destinations covered in Palace on Wheels train itinerary are Jaipur, Ranthambore, Chittorgarh, Udaipur, Jaisalmer, Jodhpur, Bharatpur, Agra and Delhi and includes sightseeing of forts, palaces along with a dash of wildlife, heritage and cultural interactions.

 Dubbed as the most luxurious train of Asia, Maharajas Express is an internationally acclaimed and award winning luxury train in India.
 Maharajas’ Express also happens to be the latest luxury train to be introduced in India.
-It has created a significant buzz in the global luxury travel segment owing to its refined interior, intricate decor, world class facilities and impeccable service.

 It is the only luxury train which offers accommodation in presidential suite spanning over an entire carriage.
 Redefining the art of elegant travelling in India, Maharajas’ Express train offers 5 rail journeys across tastefully selected tourist destinations in India.